juandavidvargas19/juandavidvargas19.github.io/content/publication/preprint/index.md

 ---
-title: 'MAPS- A Metacognitive Architecture for Improved Perceptual and Social Learning: from simple tasks to multi-agent reinforcement learning'
+title: 'MAPLE: Modular Attention for Interpretable and Prosocial Multi-Agent Reinforcement Learning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here